 Minimum recommended room size: 9 feet 6 inches by 10 feet 6 inches.
 The full XL size has an extra 5 inches in length than a standard full.
 The extra legroom makes it a good fit for taller individuals sleeping by themselves.
 It can also be a good choice for a spare bed in your guest room.

-Full Mattress: 54 inches by 75 inches
+Full Size Bed Dimensions: 54 inches by 75 inches

 Minimum recommended room size: 9 feet 6 inches by 10 feet 6 inches.
 This size is 5 inches longer than the standard twin size, making it a preferred choice for taller individuals.
 The twin XL size is always a good option to accommodate extra guests on short notice.
 Since they don’t require much space and are less expensive than a queen or a full, it won’t be difficult to have one as a spare.

-Twin Mattress: 38 inches by 75 inches
+Twin Size Bed Dimensions: 38 inches by 75 inches

 Minimum recommended room size: 7 feet by 10 feet.
 The smallest of all standard sizes, this is one of the most common beds available.
 The twin size mattress is good for children and teens alike, accommodating children in their growing stages.
 However, it may not be a good fit for a full-grown adult.
 It is a good size to fit into smaller rooms, and ideal for bunk beds, too.

-Other Factors that Influence your Decision
+Other Mattress Size Factors that Influence Your Decision

 Buying a mattress is a long-term investment in your health, and there are a number of things to think about during your search for the best mattress.
 Almost all mattress types (memory foam, latex, innerspring, and hybrids) are available in all standard sizes, but factors like the size of your bedroom also have to be considered while deciding on the size of your mattress.